isaaccto/FileleaksAPI/README.md

 ## About

-This **unofficial** Python API was created to make uploading and downloading files from [fileleaks.com](https://fileleaks.com/) simple
+This **unofficial** Python API was created to make uploading and downloading files from [fileleaks.com](https://fileleaks.com/) simple.

 ## Installation